nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 You can also call the `stop()` method of the Broadcast object to stop a broadcast.

-Call the `Opentok.getBroadcast()` method, passing in a broadcast ID, to get a Broadcast object.
+Call the `Opentok.getBroadcast()` method, passing in a broadcast Id, to get a Broadcast object.

 You can also get a list of all the Broadcasts you've created (up to 1000) with your API Key.
 This is done using the `OpenTok.listBroadcasts(options, callback)` method.
 The parameter `options` is an optional object used to specify an `offset`, `count`, and `sessionId` to help you paginate through the results.
 The callback has a signature `function(err, broadcasts, totalCount)`.
 The `broadcasts` returned from the callback is an array of `Broadcast` instances.
-The `totalCount` returned from the callback is the total number of broadcasts your App ID has generated.
+The `totalCount` returned from the callback is the total number of broadcasts your App Id has generated.

 ```javascript
 opentok.listBroadcasts({ offset: 100, count: 50 }, function (